-Meetings.
-The Board of Directors typically meets four times per year in regular meetings to address the following areas in addition to routine or special business: spring meeting, which focuses on the Corporation's Annual Operating Plan; a summer meeting, which focuses on the Corporation's governance, a fall meeting, which focuses on the Corporation's Strategic Plan; and a winter meeting, which focuses on the Corporation's succession planning.
-During the last fiscal year, there were a total of five (5) meetings of the full Board of Directors of the Corporation, four (4) regular meetings and one (1) special meeting.
+The Board of Directors typically meets four times per year in regular meetings to address the following areas in addition to routine or special business: a spring meeting, which focuses on the Company's Annual Operating Plan; a summer meeting, which focuses on the Company's governance, a fall meeting, which focuses on the Company's Strategic Plan; and a winter meeting, which focuses on the Company's succession planning.
+During the last fiscal year, there were a total of seven (7) meetings of the full Board of Directors of the Company, four (4) regular meetings and three (3) special meetings.
 All of the directors attended at least 75% of the aggregate of (i) the total number of meetings of the full Board of Directors held while he or she was a director, and (ii) the total number of meetings held by Committees of the Board of Directors on which they served.
 All directors are strongly encouraged to attend the Annual Meeting of Stockholders.

-Executive Sessions.
+Executive Sessions

 Executive sessions of the non-management directors are generally held at the beginning and end of each board meeting.
-During fiscal year 2013, the Chairman of the Board of Directors, Richard J. Meelia, presided over all such executive sessions.
+During fiscal 2014, the Chairman of the Board of Directors, Richard J. Meelia, presided over all such executive sessions.